-- A. The Joint College of Engineering Model - 1.
-Factors Favoring the Joint Model - It exists and requires no start-up funding. - It is a model of cooperation between a public white majority university and a public HBCU. - It represents the kind of educational innovation that is consistent with Title VI. - Mission addresses the production of women and minority graduates in engineering. - FAMU senior administrators are supportive of the Joint College and view it to be consistent with FAMU's mission. - It has graduated more than 5,000 engineers at the BS level, more than 1,000 engineers at the MS level and more than 200 engineers at the Ph.D. level. - Its organizational problems are known and this provides the means of improving the model. - 2.
-Factors Disfavoring the Joint Model - Renovations are needed in addition to the construction Building C. Building C was part of the facilities plan for the Joint College. - Inefficiencies in the processing of requisitions and administrative operations of the Joint College. - Enrollment from FAMU has declined by 46 percent between fall 2003 and fall 2013. - Mission is not being achieved.
-Other Florida institutions are outperforming the Joint College.
+A. The Joint College of Engineering Model

+- 1. Factors Favoring the Joint Model (Pros) - It exists and requires no start-up funding. - It is a model of cooperation between a public white majority university and a public HBCU. - It represents the kind of educational innovation that is consistent with Title VI. - It is regarded as consistent with the Agreement between the Office of Civil Rights and the State of Florida.
+(See Letter from Assistant Secretary Catherine E. Lhamom) - Mission addresses the production of women and minority graduates in engineering. - FAMU senior administrators are supportive of the Joint College and view it to be consistent with FAMU's mission. - It has graduated more than 5,000 engineers at the BS level, more than 1,000 engineers at the MS level and more than 200 engineers at the Ph.D. level. - Its organizational problems are known and this provides the means of improving the model. - 2.
+Factors Disfavoring the Joint Model (Cons) - Renovations are needed in addition to the construction of Building C. Building C was part of the facilities plan for the Joint College. - Inefficiencies in the processing of requisitions and administrative operations of the Joint College.

-- FSU senior administrators are dissatisfied with the Joint College and view it as an impediment limiting the University's pursuit of world class standing. - Differences in time taken to complete administrative processes at the two universities have contributed to morale problems in the Joint College. - The management agreement that guides the operation of the Joint College is cumbersome, ineffective, and interferes with the pursuit of the mission of the Joint College. - B. The Two-College Model with Differentiated Programs - 1.
-Factors Favoring the Two-College Model (Pros) - It would allow FSU to manage its own engineering college and to pursue its vision. - It would circumvent the management inefficiencies at the Joint College. - FSU senior administrators believe that a separate college would aid the University in breaking into the Association of American Universities. - The mission shear would be removed. - 2.
-Factors Disfavoring the Two-College Model (Cons) - Requires major investment and construction of new facilities. - Cannot have duplication of programs without encountering a Title VI challenge. - Engineering programs at the two universities must be comparable in resources and facilities. - The Office of Civil Rights would use Title VI to challenge the separation of the Joint College. - C. Comparison of the Models
+- Enrollment from FAMU has declined by 46 percent between fall 2003 and fall 2013. - Mission is not being achieved.
+Other Florida institutions are outperforming the Joint College. - FSU senior administrators are dissatisfied with the Joint College and view it as an impediment limiting the University's pursuit of world class standing. - Differences in time taken to complete administrative processes at the two universities have contributed to morale problems in the Joint College. - The management agreement that guides the operation of the Joint College is cumbersome, ineffective, and interferes with the pursuit of the mission of the Joint College. - Mission shear between the universities is a realty that is rooted in different histories and philosophies. - B. The Two-College Model with Differentiated Programs - 1.
+Factors Favoring the Two-College Model (Pros) - It would allow FSU to manage its own engineering college and to pursue its vision. - It would circumvent the management inefficiencies at the Joint College. - FSU senior administrators believe that a separate college would aid the University in breaking into the Association of American Universities. - It is likely that FSU faculty and staff would strive to achieve the goal of reaching world class distinction. - The mission shear would be removed. - Faculty and staff in the respective colleges would be subject to only one set of policies and procedures. - 2.
+Factors Disfavoring the Two-College Model (Cons) - Requires major investment and construction of new facilities. - Cannot have duplication of programs without encountering a Title VI challenge. - Engineering programs at the two universities must be comparable in resources and facilities. - The Office of Civil Rights may use Title VI and Fordice to challenge the separation of the Joint College. - FAMU senior administrators oppose the Two-College Model and contend that it would result in a reduction in opportunities for FAMU students. - The costs to establish two separate engineering colleges and to pursue the goals that FSU advocates are substantial. - C. Comparison of the Models